 There is currently a childhood obesity epidemic.
-Over 16 percent of children are overweight.
-Over the past four decades, childhood obesity rates have increased three- to fourfold, with even higher rates among minority and economically disadvantaged children and adolescents.
+Over 18 percent of children are obese.
+Over the past three decades, childhood obesity rates in America have tripled, and today, nearly one in three children in America are overweight or obese, with even higher rates among minority and economically disadvantaged children and adolescents.

 Today many kids are overwhelmed with sugary food choices.
 This increases their chances of obesity and a future of serious health problems once seen almost exclusively in adults, including Type 2 diabetes, high blood pressure, heart disease, sleep apnea, and orthopedic problems.

 At home, school, and throughout the community, kids are offered food as a reward for “good” behavior.
 Food is an inexpensive, easy choice that can cause immediate short-term behavior changes.

 These food rewards are typically “empty calorie” foods-high in fat, sugar, and salt with little nutritional value.
 They provide extra calories and replace healthier food choices.

 Using food rewards teaches kids to eat when they aren’t hungry and can cause them to develop life-long habits of rewarding or comforting themselves with unhealthy foods.
 They also may tie food to emotions, such as feelings of accomplishment.
 “I did a good job, so I deserve to treat myself to a piece of double chocolate cake.”